advancedAgritek-BB/coinTrader_Trainer/README.md

 ### Federated Training

-Passing the ``--federated`` flag enables federated learning.
-Each participant trains on its own dataset locally and only model parameters are shared for aggregation.
-Data never leaves the client machine.
-By default the configuration trains ``num_clients`` models over ``num_rounds`` aggregation rounds.
-These settings start at ``10`` clients and ``20`` rounds under the ``federated_regime`` section of ``cfg.yaml``.

-Passing the ``--federated`` flag runs a local simulation where multiple models are trained on different data splits and then aggregated.
+Passing the ``--federated`` flag runs a local federated **simulation**.
+The trainer splits the dataset into ``num_clients`` partitions and trains a model on each in memory.
+Only the resulting weights are aggregated, so the individual rows never mix.
+This approach stays entirely within a single process and is useful for quick experiments.

-To launch a real federated learning session across machines, start the trainer with ``--true-federated`` which uses Flower under the hood.
+To run a true distributed federated session across machines, pass ``--true-federated`` instead.
+This launches a Flower server and multiple Flower clients that exchange parameters over the network while keeping each participant's data local.

 ```bash
 python ml_trainer.py train regime --true-federated \